-Many small businesses look to international trade when they can’t increase sales in their home markets, while some businesses sell exclusively to customers overseas.
+Many small businesses look to international trade when they can't increase sales in their home markets, while some businesses sell exclusively to customers overseas.
 The internet has enabled many more British businesses to reach customers all over the world.
-As well as boosting revenue, exporting lessens the risk of over-reliance on the UK market.
+As well as boosting revenue, exporting can reduce the risk of over-reliance on the UK market.

 Are you ready to export?

 Becoming an exporter is exciting and potentially lucrative, but you need to be ready for the numerous challenges you'll face.

 You must have a good knowledge of the overseas markets in which you plan to become active.
 That means knowing what customers want and what competition you face.
 You must also be aware of any relevant cultural, legal, financial or taxation issues.